 Being a leader comes with a host of responsibilities, including handling workplace issues and setting a good example.
 You're often held to high expectations as the person in charge, and managing an entire team of people can be intimidating.

 However, no one is perfect; there is always room to learn and grow, and to help your employees do the same.
-Here are eight common mistakes that many leaders struggle with and how to fix them to become a better leader.
+Here are 10 common mistakes that many leaders struggle with and how to fix them to become a better leader.

-"Leaders must not be afraid to recognize their own failures," said Joe Chiarello, owner of two Murphy Business & Financial Corporation franchises.
+"Leaders must not be afraid to recognize their own failures," said Joe Chiarello, business broker and owner of multiple Murphy Business & Financial Corporation franchises.
 "We all fall down at some point, but what really matters is the way we pick ourselves up and learn from our mistakes.
 This is what helps us grow and makes us stronger."

 When employees recognize that failure is natural, even for leaders, they'll feel more open-minded and confident.